timmyjose-projects/garvel/design/Scratch.md

       in the lock file.
     * Handle the above tasks using parallelism for improved performance, especially downloading the dependencies as well as populating the registry.
     * Use MD5 and/or SHA1 checksum for integrity verification.
+    * Cargo-style dependencies range semantics.

    #### Install layout (one-time operation)